replit/play/README.md

 #### `@sprite.when_clicked`

-Probably the easiest way to detect clicks is to use `@sprite.when_clicked`, like so:
+Probably the easiest way to detect clicks is to use `@sprite.when_clicked`.

+In the program below, when the face is clicked it changes for 1 second then turns back to normal:

 ```python
 face = play.new_text('^.^', font_size=100)